Bit-Quill/amazon-timestream-tools/integrations/influxdb_metrics_dashboard/README.md

 The following context options are optional when deploying the CDK application:

 1. **GrafanaWorkspaceName**: The name used for the Grafana worspace.
 The context defaults to `InfluxDBMetricDashboardWorkspace`.
-2. **TimestreamDatasourceName**: The name of the data source used for populating the dashboard.
-The context defaults to `Amazon Timestream for LiveAnalytics Sample Data Source`.
+2. **CloudWatchDatasourceName**: The name of the data source used for populating the dashboard.
+The context defaults to `Amazon CloudWatch Data Source`.
 3. **DashboardName**: The name used for the Grafana dashboard.
 The context defaults to `InfluxDB Performance Dashboard`.
-4. **DatabaseName**: The name of the Timestream database where the InfluxDB metrics are stored.
-The context defaults to `InfluxDBMetrics`.
+4. **TelegrafSshCidr**: The CIDR IP address used in a rule to allow SSH access to the EC2 instance running Telegraf.
+If the context is not used when deploying the application, no SSH rule will be added to the EC2 instance security group.

 ## Getting started